 Try as much as possible to remove yourself from stressful situations.
 If you have older kids testing limits or a strenuous job, you can’t just walk away for the next nine months.

 However, you can identify a few isolated conflict-inducing incidents and choose a different approach to handling them.

 Whether it’s a problematic co-worker or your toddler throwing a tantrum, if you’re upset, it is perfectly acceptable to take a break before you discuss the issue.

 You may also reduce stress by removing unnecessary items from your to-do list.
-This might decrease your level of anxiety and overwhelm.
+This might decrease your level of anxiety and feelings of being overwhelmed.

 Release the expectation to be happy and joyful about this pregnancy 24/7.
-We don’t discuss these negative emotions because we worry that people will think we aren’t excited to be expecting or are taking for granted this blessing in our lives.
+As moms, we don’t often discuss these negative emotions because we worry that people will think we aren’t excited to be pregnant or are taking for granted this blessing in our lives.